Hong Kong Pro-Democracy Media Mogul Denies Influencing US Actions in Trial

 His trial began last year but was adjourned for months, during which Lai was held in solitary detention.

-International human rights organizations have expressed concern over Lai’s physical and mental well-being, noting that he has diabetes and does not have access to independent medical care, and as a practicing Catholic, has also been denied Holy Communion for almost a year.
+International human rights organizations have expressed concern over Lai’s physical and mental well-being, noting that he has diabetes and does not have access to independent medical care, and as a practicing Catholic, also has been denied Holy Communion for almost a year.

-Prosecutors showed text messages Lai sent to a group chat, sharing a 2020 executive order by U.S. President Donald Trump to revoke special privileges for Hong Kong after the passing of the updated national security law, which was seen as bringing an end to Hong Kong’s autonomy from the CCP.
+Prosecutors showed text messages that Lai sent to a group chat, sharing a 2020 executive order by U.S. President Donald Trump to revoke special privileges for Hong Kong after the passing of the updated national security law, which was seen as bringing an end to Hong Kong’s autonomy from the CCP.

-Lai testified that he did send the message, and denied asking an associate to compile a list of people they believed the United States should sanction.
+Lai testified that he did send the message, but denied asking an associate to compile a list of people whom they believed the United States should sanction.
 He said he always supported peaceful protests, was against using violence, and went into the media business to express his belief in the rule of law and desire for freedom.

 “The more information you have, the more you are in the know, the more you are free,” he said.

-“100 percent, I’ll get him out,” Trump said.
+“One hundred percent, I’ll get him out,” Trump said.

 Lai’s testimony began a day after Hong Kong sentenced 45 pro-democracy activists to up to 10 years under the same national security law.
 The United States has said it is preparing new sanctions against Hong Kong officials in response.